Shusz/hexloc.me/md/about.md

 ---

-I'm hexlocation, also known as hex, SUSmate, Shushmate, Skidmate, Brighted_Pvp, Shushy & Shush
+I'm hexlocation, also known as hex.

 <details >
     <summary></summary>